msmaxiii/Flashcards/README.md

 Upcoming Feaures:

-User will be able to favorite the cards already learned.
+-User will be able to favorite the cards already learned.
-The letters in the header can be clicked on to put out one card.
+-The letters in the header can be clicked on to put out one card.
-Game will be timed to see how many you get right in 1:00.
+-Game will be timed to see how many you get right in 1:00.